dockur/samba/readme.md

 ## Configuration ⚙️

-### How do I choose the location of the shared folder?
+### How do I choose which folder to share?

-To change the location of the shared folder, include the following bind mount in your compose file:
+To choose your shared folder, include the following bind mount in your compose file:

 ```yaml
 volumes: